hashgraph/hedera-improvement-proposal/HIP/hip-15.md

 - modify a digit (or 2 adjacent digits)
 - swap two different adjacent digits

 Doing any of those modifications is guaranteed to change the checksum.
-In fact, it is guaranteed to change at least one of the first 2 letters of the checksum.
+In fact, it is guaranteed to change at least one of the first 2 letters of the checksum (before the final permutation).
 Furthermore, if the no-checksum part of the address were simply replaced with a random one, or the ledger ID were replaced with a random one, then it is extremely unlikely that the new address would have the same 5-character checksum as the old address (less than one in a million chance).

 In the algorithm for calculating the checksum, the variable s is a weighted sum of all the digits (mod 26^3), sh is a weighted sum of all the bytes of the ledger ID padded with 6 zeros (mod 26^5), s0 is a sum of the digits in the even positions (mod 11), and s1 is a sum of the digits in the odd positions (mod 11).
 If a digit is removed or added, then (d.length mod 5) will change.
 If a digit in an even position is modified, then s0 will change.
 If a digit in an odd position is modified, then s1 will change.
 If two different adjacent digits are swapped, then both s0 and s1 will change.

-The 3 numbers d.length, s0, s1 are encoded in the 2 most significant letters of the checksum, so if any of those conditions occur, the checksum will change in at least one of those two letters.
+The 3 numbers d.length, s0, s1 are encoded in the 2 most significant letters of the checksum (before the final permutation), so if any of those conditions occur, that checksum will change in at least one of those two letters.

 The other 3 letters of the checksum are a very simple hash of the address.
 There are over 10 million different 5-letter checksums possible, so typos are likely to be caught, even if they aren't one of the 4 kinds of typos listed here.

+The hash described above would have strong guarantees that small changes in the address will change the checksum.
+However, incrementing the last digit of the address would often leave the first character of the checksum unchanged, and only change the other 4 characters.
+For example, the addresses 0.0.4, 0.0.5, and 0.0.6 would all have checksums starting with the letter "c".
+Therefore, the algorithm contains a final permutation, to increase the probability of the first character changing, too.
+That final permutation simply multiplies c by 1,000,003 modulo 26^5.
+The multiplier is the minimum prime greater than a million, and is therefore coprime to the modulus, and therefore performs a permutation (an invertible transformation).
+Because it is large (over a million), it allows each of the 5 characters to be affected by each of the others.

 ## Backwards Compatibility

 Address checksums should be optional so as to support backward compatibility.
+It is recommended that all software be upgraded to always display addresses with the checksum.
+But nothing will break if they don't.

 ## Security Implications